 When faced with criminal charges, you need an experienced and proven criminal defense lawyer on your side.
-Our attorneys know that police officers and prosecutors may stretch the facts of cases in order to file serious charges that are not be justified.
+Our attorneys know that police officers and prosecutors may stretch the facts of cases in order to file serious charges that are not justified.
 With our attorneys on your side you do not need to be intimidated by overinflated charges that are not supported by the law or the facts of your case.
 Of more importance, our attorneys will ensure that your Constitutional rights are protected.

 We provide criminal defense for clients in several areas, including the following:

 Disorderly Conduct has a broad definition.
 In Utah disorderly conduct is defined in Utah Code Ann. § 76-9-102 as: (a) the refusal to comply with the lawful order of the police to move from a public place; or (b) any of the following acts, if committed with intent to cause public inconvenience, annoyance, or alarm: (i) fighting, violent behavior, tumultuous behavior, or threatening behavior; (ii) making unreasonable noises in a public place; (iii) making unreasonable noises in a private place which can be heard in a public place; or (iv) obstructing vehicular or pedestrian traffic.
 Given the breadth of its definition, disorderly conduct charges may be arbitrarily enforced.

 A domestic violence offense in Utah means any criminal offense involving violence or physical harm or threat of violence or physical harm, or any attempt, conspiracy, or solicitation to commit a criminal offense involving violence or physical harm, when committed by one cohabitant against another.
 Cohabitant is defined in Utah Code Ann. § 78B-7-102 as a person who is 16 years of age or older who:

 (a) is or was a spouse of the other party;

 (b) is or was living as if a spouse of the other party;

 (c) is related by blood or marriage to the other party;